-This landscape of big blue skies -a massive happy expanse stretched out high above, day by day.
-Bright, brilliant and blue, so very blue.
+These big blue skies.
+A massive happy expanse stretched out high above, day by day.
+Bright, brilliant and blue.
+So very blue.

-This place of red earth, dusty and dry.
+This red earth.
+Dusty and dry.
 Hardened to rock under the harsh and unrelenting sun.
 Warm, solid, reassuring.

-This country of cheery yellow wheat fields, wild grasses, happy canola flowers dancing in the cool, quiet morning breeze.
+This country of cheery yellow wheat fields.
+Wild grasses and happy canola flowers that dance in the cool, quiet morning breeze.

 These are the colours of here – warm, embracing, constant and clear.

 Here the sunsets are glorious.
 Day after day our golden globe sets in quiet, predictable, magnificent splendour; throwing rose, amber and violet tinted light across the dry landscape.